*This post may contain affiliate links. Please read our disclosure for more information

 What they decided to do next

-You can follow Zach and Jen on social media and learn more about debt pay-off and money-saving strategies on their blog.
+You can follow Zack and Jen on social media and learn more about debt pay-off and money-saving strategies on their blog.